S1700/Digispark_scripts/Reverse Shell (NetCat)/README.md

 `nc -lp 4444`

-Change the IP to your local IP in `reverse_shell.ino` file, then upload to your digispark.
+Change the IP on line 17 to your local IP in `reverse_shell.ino` file, then upload to your digispark.
 Done!
 Happy exploiting.